roytang/blog/content/replies/2010/12/c1ahf4w/index.md

 - gaming
 ---

 > before 20 seconds ago impossible to buy online as a digital download.
+Great game.

-Great game.\n\nWhat do you mean, was it not available on Steam before today?
+What do you mean, was it not available on Steam before today?